kansalnishant/kansalnishant/readme.md

 Hello
 Welcome to Edureka
-This is a devops course
+This is a devops master course